- Why Research

 Impact: Drs.
 Bower and Cole have identified processes that may activate inflammation pathways that promote breast tumor growth and spread.
 These findings, along with their investigations into positive emotional states that may buffer the effects of stress, could lead to the development of interventions that improve emotional and physical well-being in women with breast cancer.

-What’s next: The doctors will study whether stress-induced changes in tumor biology can be blocked by stimulating the brain’s reward system.
-In addition, they plan to develop and test an online version of their mindfulness-based intervention for breast cancer survivors, which has been shown to reduce stress, enhance well-being, and lower inflammation.
+What’s next: The team will study whether stress-induced changes in tumor biology can be blocked by stimulating the brain’s reward system.
+In addition, they plan to test an online version of their mindfulness-based intervention for breast cancer survivors, which has been shown to reduce stress, enhance well-being, and lower inflammation.

 People who have been diagnosed and treated for breast cancer experience many forms of stress.
 This includes psychological stress, which activates the immune system and leads to inflammation that may influence breast cancer outcomes.
 Drs.
 Bower and Cole are focusing on the role the nervous and immune systems play in translating the effects of stress from brain to body.